 The power button is preset to On/Off mode.
 However, you can also set it to function in Standby/Resume mode.
-For instructions on changing the power button mode, see "Changing power settings" on page 114.
+For instructions on changing the power button mode, see "To change advanced power management settings:" on page 121.

 3 If you are starting your computer for the first time, follow the on-screen instructions to set up your computer.